aluckhur/xcption/README.md

 `TOOL` (optional) - For windows jobs it is possiable to chose between `xcp` (default) to `robocopy`
 `FAILBACKUSER` (optional, required for windows jobs using xcp.exe) - For windows jobs using the XCP tool it is mandatory to provide failback user (see xcp.exe help copy for details)
 `FAILBACKGROUP` (optional, required for windows jobs using xcp.exe) - For windows jobs using the XCP tool it is mandatory to provide failback group (see xcp.exe help copy for details)
-`EXCLUDE DIRS file` (optional, supported for robocopy and xcp for nfs) - name of a file located in <installdir>/system/xcp_repo/excluedir containg a list of paths (diffrent line) that will be excluded for the migration. this is not recomanded for nfs due to xcp still scanning excluded dirs
+`EXCLUDE DIRS` (optional, supported for robocopy and xcp for nfs) - name of a file located in <installdir>/system/xcp_repo/excluedir containg a list of paths (diffrent line) that will be excluded for the migration. this is not recomanded for nfs due to xcp still scanning excluded dirs

 CSV file example:
 ```
 #JOB NAME,SOURCE PATH,DEST PATH,SYNC SCHED,CPU MHz,RAM MB,TOOL,FAILBACKUSER,FAILBACKGROUP,EXCLUDE DIR FILE